 The gymnasium becomes a volunteer center

-“With the beginning of the full-scale Russian invasion, our Zaporizhia became kind of a large volunteer hub,” Ms. Nataliya says.
+“With the beginning of the full-scale Russian invasion, our Zaporizhia, Ukraine, became kind of a large volunteer hub,” Ms. Nataliya says.
 “People from Mariupol and neighboring occupied regions came to us first.
 Ukrainians are a nation that immediately comes together in times of trouble and starts seeking opportunities and ways to lend a reliable hand to others.
 From the first days of the Russian invasion, our institution turned into a real volunteer center.”